FrozenBrownBear/notes2/README.md

 incremental release mode.
 Installing `sccache` can greatly reduce build times on repeated compilations.

-To warm up the build cache locally, you can run:
+To warm up the build cache locally and fetch all dependencies, run:

 ```bash
 ./tools/prepare_build.sh
 ```

 Pass `--clean` to the script if you need a full rebuild.
+The script also falls back to normal `cargo` compilation when `sccache` is not available.

 ## Pixel art TUI